The ultimate guide to Rio Lagartos Yucatan

 The Spaniards coined the name Rio Lagartos during the conquest due to the channels’ similarity to a freshwater river and the confusion between crocodiles and alligators (lagartos).

-Info source: Guia Naturalista William Ramon Canto
+Info source: William Ramon Canto Naturalistic Guide

 HOW TO VISIT RIO LAGARTOS YUCATAN

 I explored some of the cenotes in the area that I was so longing to see, and finally, I went back to Rio Lagartos.
-For the very first time, I would have seen Las Coloradas, all of it by bus, something that is new to me because I used to have a car and enjoy the comfort of driving around and stop when and where I wanted.
+For the very first time, I would have seen Las Coloradas, all of it by bus, something that is new to me because I used to have a car and enjoy the comfort of driving around and stopping when and where I wanted.

 I have to say that I had a blast despite my prejudice, but I will share my entire itinerary in another post for your convenience.